-Figure 4-1 Summary of 10-year (2010-2019) trends in nutrient concentrations for Franklin aquifers, showing the number of sites per trend category by parameter.
+Figure 4-1: Summary of 10-year (2010-2019) trends in nutrient concentrations for Franklin aquifers, showing the number of sites per trend category by parameter.
+Legend applies to all graphs.

 Only eight of the 12 monitored Franklin sites could be assessed for trends in nitrite as this is not monitored by the NGMP.
 Most of the nitrite trends were likely improving for the Franklin Volcanic aquifers and the remaining trends were not assessed due to too many tied data points and not enough unique values (Figure 4-1).